Accuracy-Efficiency Trade-Offs and Accountability in Distributed ML Systems: Introduction

-Our analysis will focus on the US legal context, but we contend that our argument elicits principles that apply more broadly.
-To make our case, we survey relevant concepts from law and computer science, and then synthesize this discussion to advocate for a concrete tech policy contribution.
-Approaching our topic in this interdisciplinary manner leads us to follow a nontraditional format.
-We need to justify our conceptual contribution in two directions, and thus provide a significant amount of relevant background information concerning how the accuracy-efficiency trade-off translates to both law and computer science.

-We first discuss how the trade-off functions in relation to decision-making in disciplines other than computing (Section \ref{sec:common}), most notably in US risk assessment policy (Section \ref{sec:risk}).
-Then, we provide an analogous discussion for ML algorithms (Section \ref{sec:ml}) and distributed ML systems (Section \ref{sec:realworld}).
+\textbf{Contribution.} Our analysis focuses on the US, but elicits principles that apply more broadly.
+We have chosen AVs as our central example because navigating the trade-off appropriately has already proven an urgent concern, notably in assessing Uber's 2018 AV crash~\cite{ntsb2019ubercrash}.
+To make our case, we survey relevant concepts and examples from law and computer science, and then synthesize this discussion to advocate for a concrete policy contribution, which we direct toward the National Highway Transportation Safety Authority (NHTSA). \footnote{Approaching our topic in this interdisciplinary manner leads us to follow a nontraditional format.
+We need to justify our conceptual contribution in two directions, and thus provide a significant amount of relevant background information concerning how the accuracy-efficiency trade-off translates to both law and computer science.} We first discuss how the trade-off functions in relation to decision-making in disciplines other than computing, most notably in US risk assessment policy (Section \ref{sec:price}).
+Then, we provide an analogous discussion for ML algorithms and distributed ML systems (Section \ref{sec:computing}).
 We argue that reasoning about accuracy-efficiency trade-offs and accountability in highly technical domains is not a new problem.
-This suggests that, with the right technical tools, we can similarly hold distributed ML systems accountable (Section \ref{sec:policy}).
+This suggests that, with the right technical tools, we can similarly hold high-stakes, distributed ML systems like AVs accountable (Section \ref{sec:policy}) with respect to how they implement analogous trade-offs.
 We close by discussing how such tools for increased accountability encourage more just, transparent governance aligned with public values (Section \ref{sec:conclusion}).